top of page

 SoFla Prime

-• Jul 2
+• Jul 2, 2025

 • 4 min read

-Navigating the complexities of Trump’s One Big Beautiful Bill can be daunting, but SoFla Prime Consulting, led by Douglas Kohn, MBA, CPA, is here to help.
+Navigating the complexities of Trump’s One Big Beautiful Bill can be daunting.
+SoFla Prime Consulting, led by Douglas Kohn, MBA, CPA, is here to help.
 With decades of expertise in tax planning and business strategy, our team can guide real estate investors, small businesses, and individuals through provisions like excess business losses, accelerated depreciation, and LIHTC opportunities.

 Contact us at SoFlaPrimeConsulting.com to optimize your tax strategy and seize the bill’s benefits.